New York was a

 Then off for dinner and cocktails with our amazing and talented family, the CTDA.

-"Il Maestro" Master Tailor, Gian DiCaro.
+This is "Il Maestro" Master Tailor, Gian DiCaro.
 He is based out of Seattle, WA

-and his shop, Gian DiCaro Sartoria, was named "the best bespoke tailoring west of the Rockies"
+and his shop, Gian DiCaro Sartoria, was named "the best bespoke tailoring west of the Rockies" by GQ.

 He has done many events detailing and breaking down the 'art of dressing well'.